-AHDC Will Begin Renovation of Arbelo and Longview Terrace Apartments in April
+AHDC Renovating of Arbelo and Longview Terrace Apartments in April

 The scope of work is planned to improve livability for residents, as well as increase energy efficiency and reduce operating costs.
 The City initially provided loans to RPJ Housing to acquire and preserve these properties, as well as Lacy Court Apartments (Commonwealth Avenue) in 2006 - 2007.
 AHDC bought the properties from RPJ in 2011 in order to permanently refinance and renovate the properties.
 Lacy Court is now scheduled to be renovated in 2016.
 In exchange for the City’s ongoing support, AHDC has agreed to keep rents at all three properties affordable for at least 40 more years.